emmanuel-quiroz/emmanuel-quiroz/README.md

 - Hello, I’m @emmanuel-quiroz
-- I’m interested in data manipulation and web development
+- I’m interested in data manipulation and software development
 - I’m currently learning data handling with python and backend development with node js
 - Reach me at www.emmanuelquiroz.com